LudekCizinsky/scalable-processing/report.md

 Similarly, most common categories of authentic and positive reviews will be of western cuisines.

-It is important to note, however, that this approach does not take into account the fact that for example user might be using word authentic independly of word cheap.
+It is important to note, however, that this approach does not take into account the fact that for example user might be using word authentic independently of the word cheap.
 Consider this sentence:

 > The Chinese restaurant was great with its authentic cheap food.